bdowns4/MethylationOutlierDetector/README.md

 #### Step 4: Set the Terminal directory.

-In the Terminal window, set this directory as the current directory.
+In the Terminal window, set the new file as the current directory.

 ```
 cd /pathToDirectory/